Length minimizing paths in the Hamiltonian diffeomorphism group: The Proof of Theorem

 We must show that in each of the above cases the relevant trajectories are thin.
-In fact this follows from the conjugation by $p^+$ and $p^-$ and that $||H||< \sigma/2.$ Moreover that the limit trajectories are thin in cases (3) and (4) already follows from Chekanov's original argument.
-Therefore we focus on (1) and (2).
+In fact this follows from the conjugation by $p^+$ and $p^-$ and that $||H||< \sigma/2.$ Moreover that the limit trajectories are thin in cases (3) and (4) follows from the proof of Proposition 8 in \cite{chekanov:li98}.
+To economize the exposition we focus on cases (1) and (2).

 Let us begin with (1).
 The asymptotic limits assure us that $\xx = g_x \cdot \xxx$ and that $\zz = g_z \cdot \zzz$ with

 Hence the length of $u$ satisfies

 which makes it thin.